 - Student services (if available at their school)

-- · Health professional, General Practitioner
+- Health professional, General Practitioner

-- · Community health centre
+- Community health centre

 - Kids Helpline 1800 55 1800

-- WA Quitline 13 78 48 (13 QUIT)
+- WA Quitline 13 78 48 (13 QUIT).

-Topic 2: How vaping can affect you?
+Topic 2: How vaping can affect you

-Learr ning intentions and support notes Teach ing and learning experiences Topic 2 Q Learning intentions † Key messages • Dis nts will: cognise that vaping poses harms. scuss six key facts about vaping. cognise different aspects of peer pressure.
-Vap devoPeoMarIn W ing is not safe; it has been linked to lung disease. es that contain nicotine can cause long-lasting effects on young people's brain elopment. ple who vape are three times as likely to take up smoking cigarettes. by e-cigarettes contain nicotine making them addictive.
-I/A, e-cigarette devices and their parts cannot be sold by tobacco or general retail illegal to sell vapes to friends at school or in the community. ers.
-It is 0 Success criteria = Activities and Required resources PoAnDis nts will be able to: se questions relating to harms from vaping. alyse six key facts about vaping. scuss peer pressure and share effective ways to spond.
-Activity 1 Discussion • Whiteboard and markers • Fact sheet - The facts about vaping for young people Activity 2 Continuum - consequences of vaping • Fact sheet - The facts about vaping for young people Activity 3 Inside/outside circle lini Key terms rettes, vaping, risk, harm, dependence, nicotine, quences, peer pressure, fear of missing out (FOMO).
+How How vaping can affect you - Teaching and learning overview Topic Q. Learning intentions İ Key messages ReDis nts will: ecognise that vaping poses harms. scuss six key facts about vaping. ecognise different aspects of peer influence.
+Vaping is not safe; it has been linked to lung disease.
+Many e-cigarettes contain nicotine making them addictive.
+Vapes that contain nicotine can cause long-lasting effects on young people's brain development.
+People who vape are three times as likely to take up smoking cigarettes.
+In WA, e-cigarette devices and their parts cannot be sold by tobacco or general retailers.
+It is illegal to sell vapes to friends at school or in the community.
+0 Success criteria = Activities and Required resources Pose questions relating to harms from vaping.
+Analyse six key facts about vaping.
+Discuss peer pressure and share effective ways to Activity 1 Discussion • Whiteboard and markers • Fact sheet - The facts about vaping for young people.
+Activity 2 Continuum - consequences of vaping Vocabulary to explicitly teach Fact sheet - The facts about vaping for young people.
+3 Inside/outside circle. rettes, vaping, risk, harm, dependence, nicotine, quences, peer influence, fear of missing out O).